nafanproject/prototype/README.md

 Inline Styling:
 Yes, I know what a css file is and would have been happy to use it rather than put the styling in each page.
-Spent a day trying to get it work properly in the deployment server without success and decided it wasn't worht pursuing for a prototype.
+Spent a day trying to get it work properly in the deployment server without success and decided it wasn't worth pursuing for a prototype.
 Feel free and superior doing it correctly.

 EAD Sources: